 “My Lady,” objected one of the men.
 “We can’t leave the gates unprotected.”

 Eva grabbed the handle and pushed the door open with her shoulder.
-Cara, her hair unbounded and loose, turned towards them, startled by the door hitting the edge of a table.
+Cara, her hair unbounded and loose, turned toward them, startled by the door hitting the edge of a table.

 “My Lady,” she curtsied.
-“You frighten me for a moment.
+“You frightened me for a moment.
 How may I serve you?”

-Before she could say anything, Theo stepped between them.
+Before Eva could say anything, Theo stepped between them.
 Cara was cleaning the kitchen.
 Nothing looked out of the ordinary.
 “Where do you keep the kitchen scraps?” he asked the cook.